10 Things to Do in Washington DC in Winter

 The Wharf| ©ArchiTexty

-The Wharf is a district of Washington on the banks of the Potomac full of life and good atmosphere throughout the year, but in winter it has a particularity that attracts thousands of locals and tourists: throughout the area there are several bonfires around which the cultural and leisure life develops on winter days.
+The Wharf is a district of Washington on the banks of the Potomac River that is full of life and good vibes all year round, but in winter it has a special feature that attracts thousands of locals and tourists: throughout the area there are several bonfires around which cultural and leisure activities take place on winter days.

-It is common to go to this area full of bars, restaurants, cocktail bars, pubs, hotels, theaters and a wide range of leisure and cultural offerings and end up at night having a drink in the heat of the fire of these particular bonfires.
-The Wharf is, without a doubt, the best place to enjoy the capital's leisure activities during the cold winter months.
+It is common to go to this area full of bars, restaurants, cocktail bars, pubs, hotels, theaters, and a wide range of leisure and cultural offerings and end the night with a drink in the warmth of these unique bonfires.
+The Wharf is undoubtedly the best place to enjoy the capital's leisure activities in the cold winter months.

-10. Go ice skating at Washington Harbour Rink in Georgetown.
+10. Ice skate at the Washington Harbour rink in Georgetown

-As they say, if you can't beat the enemy, join him.
-And that's what they do in Washington with the cold weather.
-They take advantage of the cold temperatures to, among other things, set up ice rinks all over the city of Washington.
+As they say, if you can't beat them, join them.
+And that's what they do in Washington with the cold.
+The low temperatures are used, among other things, to set up ice rinks throughout the city of Washington.

-The Washington Harbour rink in Georgetown is the largest and most important of them all.
-It is located next to the Potomac River and has the great advantage of being in an area full of restaurants and cafes, perfect to complete a day of skating with a hot chocolate or a good dinner to warm up.
+The Washington Harbour rink in Georgetown is the largest and most important of all.
+It is located next to the Potomac River and has the great advantage of being in an area full of restaurants and cafes, perfect for rounding off a day of skating with a hot chocolate or a good dinner to warm up.

 Winter Day in Washington| ©Greg Adams